cerner/cerner.github.io/content/post/2013-02-27-near-real-time-processing-over-hadoop-and-hbase.md

 Interestingly, [HBase](http://hbase.apache.org/") sits at a juncture between realtime and batch processing models.
 It offers aspects of batch processing; computation can be moved to the data via direct MapReduce support.
 It also supports realtime patterns with random access and fast

-{% img center /assets/2013-02-27-near-real-time-processing-over-hadoop-and-hbase/realtime-layer-batch-layer.png Realtime and Batch Layers %}
+{{< figure src="/images/2013-02-27-near-real-time-processing-over-hadoop-and-hbase/realtime-layer-batch-layer.png" alt="Realtime and Batch Layers" >}}

 reads and writes.
 So our realtime and batch layers can be viewed like this: